WolframResearch/WAS-Kubernetes/Documentation/API/NodeFilesManager.md

 ## Node Files [/nodefiles/{location}]

 ### GET
-Gets the actual node file.
-If we wanted to download the actual node file we can send location as the input parameter.
-The API will return the source of the node file.
+Use this to get the contents of a node file.
+The API takes the location of the node file as a path variable and returns the contents of the node file.

 * Parameter
-	* location(String) : This location define the node files directory where node files get stored
+	* location(String) : This location specifies the full path to the node file.
 * Request

 		GET /nodefiles/{location}